jarviscanada/jarvis_data_eng_IshitaSaha/linux_sql/README.md

  ```
 - host_info.sh :
   This script collects hardware information from the host system and inserts it into a PostgreSQL database.
-The collected information includes hostname, CPU number, CPU architecture, model, memory, and timestamp.
 ```
 #!/bin/bash